Reconstruction of Vardaman’s activity during the 1962 Caesarea excavation season

-Finally, we can now be sure that “Nazareth” is not mentioned in any marble plaque ostensibly witnessing to the move of a priestly family to Nazareth in the second century CE.
+Finally, we can now be sure that “Nazareth” is not mentioned in any marble plaque ostensibly witnessing to the move of a priestly family to Nazareth in the second century CE (ot at any other time).
 The town continues objectively unattested in Roman times, for it is not mentioned in any non-Christian source earlier than the seventh century CE.

 Dr. E. Jerry Vardaman almost changed history.
 He tried mightily to do precisely that—through bogus microletters, through a “new” chronology of Jesus, through the forged Caesarea inscription, and through bribery.
 Vardaman was one of those “super Christians” who think that any conduct is permissible, no matter how devious, if it is “for Jesus” and if it promotes the Bible as the inerrant word of God.
 The reputation of this miscreant has survived intact now for over fifty years since the perpetration of his crime.
 This is a testament to the refusal of Christian scholarship to deal honestly with the evidence of history and with the real evidence found in the ground.

 Let mythicists now confidently add the non-evidence for the Caesarea inscription to the archaeological non-evidence for Nazareth, in their accumulating indictment of Christianity as a world religion founded on deceit and a grand delusion.—René Salm

 – Albright, W.F., “The names Nazareth and Nazoraean,” Journal of Biblical Literature, 1946.

 – The archeology of the Palestine and the Bible, New-York, 1932.